iterative/dvc.org/content/docs/command-reference/commit.md

 ## Description

-This command can be useful for several scenarios, when [stages](/doc/command-reference/run) are under development, or to force-update the cache without having to execute stage commands again (avoiding `dvc repro`).
+This command can be useful for several scenarios, when [stages](/doc/command-reference/run) are under development, or to force DVC to accept changed data in the <abbr>workspace</abbr> without having to execute stage commands again (avoiding `dvc repro`).
+Let's expand on these uses.

-> Note that this does not register project versions.
-That can be done with
-> `git commit` (if using Git).

 Normally, `dvc repro` and `dvc run` finish up with the same steps as `dvc add`, for each <abbr>output</abbr> involved.
 In summary: